How To Make DIY Baking Powder (Quick and Easy Tutorial)

 If you include the starch in your homemade baking powder, you have a 1:1 substitute for store-bought baking powder.
 This makes it incredibly easy to use in future recipes!

-- Incorporate gently into your recipe, and cook immediately
+- Incorporate gently into your recipe, and bake immediately

 As we discussed earlier, DIY baking powder is single-acting and reacts quickly with the liquid in your recipe.
 For this reason, follow these tips: